old court house square

 fundraising campaign

-We have raised well over 50 percent of the funds needed to complete this project, including generous gifts from Washington and Lee University, VMI, and the Blue Ridge Garden Club.
+We have raised well over 50 percent of the funds needed to complete this project, including generous gifts from Washington and Lee University, Virginia Military Institute, Adamson Development Corp., LLC, Rockbridge County, Kappa Alpha Order National Administrative Office, Historic Lexington Foundation, Blue Ridge Garden Club, and the Rockbridge Community Health Foundation.
 The City of Lexington will also provide two budgeted grants, which were designated prior to project approval.

 If you would like to contribute to the rehabilitation of this beloved and historic community space, please contact MSL at [email protected] or 540-319-4181.